 - Supervise the restoration assistant during their seasonal term

 - Serve as a mentor and supervisor for Chesapeake Conservation Corps Volunteer

 PROFESSIONAL EXPERIENCE AND QUALIFICATIONS

-To apply in confidence, please send cover letter, resume, and salary history and requirements, no later than September 12, 2014 to:
+To apply, please send cover letter, resume, and salary history and requirements no later than October 8, 2014 to: